-Slightly concerned 0

-Not concerned 0
+Slightly concerned Not concerned Total 0 0 10

-Total 10

-What is your primary concern related to the sewer system?
+Wha at is your primary concern related to the sewer system?

 Polluted waterways 1

 Deteriorating sewer pipes 6

 Street flooding 3

 Rising sewer bills 0

 Other 0

 Total 10

-What is your primary consideration in selecting a CSO control solution?
+Wh at is your primary consideration in selecting a CSO control solution?

-Water quality improvements 2
+VVIId Water quality improvements 2

 Cost 5

 Reduced street flooding 0

-More green public spaces 0
+More green public spaces 0 0

 Minimizing disturbance to the community 1

 Total 8

+t would be an acceptable increase in your annual course bill?

-What would be an acceptable increase in your annual sewer bill?
+vvna at would be an acceptable increase in your annual sewer bill? \$300-\$400 0

-\$300-\$400 0

 \$200-\$300 0

 \$100-\$200 2

 Up to \$100 6

 None 0

 Total 8

-What is the most effective way to communicate information about CSOs to you a nd your families?
+Wha at is the most effective way to communicate information about CSOs to you and I your families?

 Mail 0

 Community events / school presentations 3

 Website / social media 5

 Other (Include your response in chat) 0

 Total 8